Brightspace/ifrau/README.md

 Parameters:

 * `options`
 * `debug`: whether to enable console debugging, `false` by default
 * `resizeFrame`: whether this `Client` should participate in automatic resizing. `true` by default
 * `syncFont`: whether the font size should be automatically set to match the host page, `false` by default
 * `syncLang`: whether the page's language tag should be automatically set to match the host page, `true` by default
 * `syncTitle`: whether the host page's title and `IFRAME` element title should be kept in sync with the FRA's title, `true` by default
+* `syncFlags`: whether the page's feature flags should be automatically set up to match the host page, `false` by default
 * `resizerOptions`: pass iframe-resizer client options through to the iframe resizer client

 ## Events